 - A score on the Graduate Record Examination that meets the department’s standards.

-Cybersecurity in the future will be, in one way, as the present: hard to define and potentially unbounded, as digital technologies interact with humans in virtually every facet of society, politics, economics, and more.
+Cybersecurity in the future will be, in one way, like the present: hard to define and potentially unbounded, as digital technologies interact with humans in virtually every facet of society, politics, economics, and more.